TrinityCore/tc-wiki/how-to/SOAP.md

 echo $result;
 ```

 Either approach is fine - but don't be fooled!
-Base 64 encoding does not make it more secure.
+Base 64 encoding does not inherently make it more secure.

 Remember that the SOAP client can only recognize failures to connect, or misconfigurations. **It will not know if you've provided an invalid command**.
 So it's up to you to parse the results and decide if the intended result was a success or not.
 Output will be just as if you performed the command on the console.